Identify Top Issues and Escalations

 3) Review explanations to understand drivers

-For each conversation, look for: - what triggered the issue, - whether the issue was resolved, - whether the customer’s expectation matched the outcome.
+- whether the customer’s expectation matched the outcome.

 4) Add escalation analysis (if enabled)

-If your org tracks escalation reasons: - filter to conversations with “Escalation Reason is present” - group by escalation reason - drill down and identify patterns (policy limits, long wait, missing info, etc.)
+- drill down and identify patterns (policy limits, long wait, missing info, etc.)

 5) Take action